 When I found out that I was selected to go to the Life Skills and Leadership Academy, I was nervous because this was new to me.
 I was scared that I wouldn’t be able to make friends because of how shy I am, but this Michigan Trip was totally different.
 I immediately made many friends from around the United States, and they were all just like me, goofy, weird, and fun.
 The chaperones and coaches were amazing, whenever I needed help exploring or help with my golf game, they were always there to help, and it was ACTUAL help.
 I loved the fact we got to golf every day with a different coach and new participants, I got to compare my skill level with theirs, I was a bit better(not really).

 During our time in the dorms, we got to hang out, play pool, eat, play basketball, there were just so many things we could do.
 We got to go to the cafeteria 2-3 times a day, and the cafeteria there is the biggest non-military cafeteria in the United States, wow!
 And not only was the cafeteria cool, but the food they served was like eating in heaven.
 They had pizza, burgers, salad, stir-fry, western, milk, ice-cream, pancakes, anything you could imagine.
-During my time, I loved to play pool, even though I wasn’t good, no-one would make fun of me which is why I loved this trip, everyone was so kind and respectful.
+During my time I loved to play pool, and even though I wasn’t good no-one would make fun of me.
+This was just one of the many reasons I loved this trip, everyone was so kind and respectful.

 What I liked most about this, was the fact I wouldn’t be able to these kinds of things without Coach Dustin.
 He knows I’m shy, and he pushes me to do these things, trying his best to break my nervousness, and I think he did with this trip.
 I was loud, experiencing everything, and just enjoying myself.
 So I just want to say thank you so much Coach Dustin for giving me this opportunity, this was the best trip I’ve ever been on.